databus23/ca-regen/README.md

 ## Expected Output

-The program will demonstrate that CA regeneration breaks backward compatibility:
+The program demonstrates that CA regeneration can maintain backward compatibility:

 ```
 ✓ Loaded original CA certificate and key